Download document: Read the APPG's 2024 annual report

 166.4 kb - PDF

-The APPG has launched a mini-inquiry focused on young people and suicide.
+The APPG has published a report on young people and suicide.

 In 2020, the APPG undertook an inquiry into the support available for young people who self-harm.
 In undertaking the inquiry, the APPG brought together experts through oral evidence sessions, as well as collecting written evidence, to better understand what services exist for young people who self-harm, how effective these are, and how they can be improved.
 Thank you to all those who submitted evidence to the inquiry.